IllumiDesk/illumidesk/README.md

 * **Setup Course Image**: Runs client services to communicate with the `JupyterHub REST API` to dynamically setup new courses.
 This service is only applicable when using either `LTI 1.1` or `LTI 1.3` authenticators.

 * **Authenticator**: The JupyterHub compatible authentication service.
-We recommend either using the `LTI11Authenticator` or `LTI13Authenticator` with your Learning Management System to take advantage of the latest features, however, the [FirstUseAuthenticator](https://github.com/jupyterhub/firstuseauthenticator) is available in case an LTI compatible LMS isn't available.
+We recommend either using the `LTI11Authenticator` or `LTI13Authenticator` with your Learning Management System to take advantage of the latest features.

 * **Spawner**: Spawning service to manage user notebooks.
 This setup uses two classes which inherit from the [DockerSpawner](https://github.com/jupyterhub/dockerspawner) class: the `IllumiDeskRoleDockerSpawner` (to set the user's docker image based on LTI role) and the `IllumiDeskWorkSpaceDockerSpawner` (to set the user's docker image base on desired workspace type).